bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

 	.. method:: set_flashdata($newdata[, $newval = ''])

 		:param	mixed	$newdata: Item name or an array of items
 		:param	mixed	$newval: Item value or empty string (not required if $newdata is array)
-		:returns: void
+		:rtype: void

 		Sets items into session flashdata example usages::